 However, we landlords and property mangers understand that many of these stories are told from the perspective of the tenant, which isn’t always the most valuable resource.
 How many bad tenants are willing to admit they are slobs, criminals, have no intentions of paying the rent or have every intention of vandalizing the apartment before leaving?

 This isn’t to say there aren’t bad landlords.
 Likewise, this also isn’t to say there are good and even great tenants.
 The bottom line is: there are two sides to EVERY story.
-As landlords, it is important for you know exactly how your property manager handles various situations and how information is delivered.
+Sometimes situations force the landlords to get help evicting a tenant in Ontario or where they are based.
+And this might happen by hiring a paralegal to process the situation further.
+Anyway, as landlords you need to know exactly how your property manager handles various situations and how information is delivered.

 In February, the Huffington Post published the article, “9 Things Your Landlord Won’t Tell You.”
 I’ve decided to respond to this article for our landlords and perspective landlords, so there are no questions in regards to what we do and do not tell tenants.